nmarniesse/phindexer/README.md

 // Search the items that do not satisfy the expression index
 $results = $collection->findWhereExpression($expression_index, false);
 ```

 ### Using collection of objects

+As the `ArrayCollection` is a collection of array, the `ObjectCollection` handles collection of... objects.
+Instead of key index, you can index properties.
+Public properties and protected/private property if the getter function
+is available.

 ```php
 use NMarniesse\Phindexer\Collection\ObjectCollection;